-- (i) NOTE: Ensure that you have the previous version and the latest version of the BIOS from the Dell support site available to use. - (OS). - 1 Browse to the location of the BIOS update executable (.exe) files. - 2 Rename the BIOS executable files to BIOS\PRE.rcv for the earlier version of the BIOS and BIOS\CUR.rcv for the latest version of the BIOS
+- NOTE: Ensure that you have the previous version and the latest version of the BIOS from the Dell support site available to use. - NOTE: Ensure that you have the file type extensions visible in the operating system (OS). - 1.
+Browse to the location of the BIOS update executable (.exe) files. - Rename the BIOS executable files to BIOS\PRE.rcv for the earlier version of the BIOS and BIOS\CUR.rcv for the latest version of the BIOS.